 Our facilities in Hilden, Germany currently occupy a total of approximately 509,000 square feet, some of which is leased pursuant to separate contracts, the last of which expires in 2018.
 In two separate transactions between July 1997 and February 1998, we purchased a parcel of land directly adjacent to our existing German facilities, measuring approximately 549,000 square feet.
 During 2003, we completed a 115,000 square foot production facility and a 149,000 square foot administration building on this land.
 During 2005, we purchased our leased cGMP production facilities in Germany and began the planning for a new logistics center in Hilden.

-Construction on the new facility began in August 2006 and was completed in 2007.
-The new logistics center comprises approximately 61,000 square feet and cost approximately EUR 9.0 million (approximately \$13.1 million).
-We are currently contemplating an expansion to our Hilden facility that would expand our office, lab and manufacturing space and in January 2009 purchased a building adjacent to our current facility for EUR 2.5 million (approximately \$3.2 million).
-We are still in the planning phase and construction could potentially begin in 2009.
-This new construction would be financed either through working capital or new borrowing.
+Construction on the facility began in August 2006 and was completed in 2007.
+The logistics center comprises approximately 61,000 square feet and cost approximately EUR 9.0 million (approximately \$13.1 million).

 Our production capacity is increased through our manufacturing and research facilities in the United States.
 QIAGEN Sciences, Inc. owns a 24-acre site in Germantown, Maryland.
 The 200,000 square foot Germantown facility consists of several buildings in a campus-like arrangement and is intended to accommodate over 300 employees.
 There is room for future expansion of up to 400,000 square feet of additional facility space.
 We lease a facility in Gaithersburg, Maryland, comprising a total of 140,000 square feet for manufacturing, warehousing, distribution and research operations.
-We are in the planning stage of an expansion of our Germantown facility which would expand our office, lab and manufacturing space.
-Construction could potentially begin in 2009 and would be financed either through working capital or new borrowings.